 Getting Started with Climate Action Planning in Public Libraries

+Hands holding a cardboard sign that says "There is no planet B" with smokestacks in the background.
 Climate action requires a focus on reducing greenhouse gas emissions combined with increasing community resilience, all through a lens of climate justice.
-Join this webinar to find out where your time and energy can be best spent in the face of the overwhelming nature of climate action.
+In this on-demand webinar, find out where your time and energy can be best spent in the face of the overwhelming nature of climate action.
 Learn from library practitioners who have been early adopters of climate action through the award-winning Sustainable Library Certification Program to help organize your own thinking on how to implement a climate action plan at your library that will have the biggest impact locally and globally.

 If you're an ALA member, you may also like An Introduction to the National Climate Action Strategy for Libraries, a free webinar exclusively available to ALA members, on April 22, 2025.